filmote/DarkUnder/readme.md

 	+ ~[Cyril] When you are trying to collect anything and your 3 slots are full~
 * ~Is there any need to scroll the inventory selector through the Sword and Shield icons?
 Why would you ever need to select them in the inventory?~
 	+ ~[Cyril] Nope - I had the idea of designing various weapons and shields that would change the AP and DF stats of the player, but I don’t want to make the game more complex than it is, and that would mean more GFXs.
 At this point, I think the level up system achieves the same.~
+* Currently, you have to put an item found in the dungeon into inventory.
+You can then use the item from within the inventory maintenance screen.
+Should the player be able to consume a potion immediately?
+* Is there a maximum HP for the player?